forbenaj/AirNES/README.md

 3. **Upload a ROM:**
    - Click the "Upload Rom" button and select a valid NES ROM file.
    - Once the ROM is loaded, click "Start Emulator" to begin the game.
+   - Use the game list to switch between uploaded ROMs or remove them from local storage.

 4. **Controller:**
    - Use the on-screen buttons on mobile or touch-enabled devices.
+   - Supported devices vibrate briefly when a controller button is pressed.
+   - When joining from the host desktop, use the arrow keys, `A`, `S`, `Enter`, and `Space`.

 5. **Full-Screen Mode:**
    - Toggle the screen orientation and full screen by touching the "Mode" button.